jbdorey/BeeBDC/README.md

 and CoordinateCleaner.

 > Like in the **bdc** package, we provide a suggested workflow here.
-> While, our functions can mostly be run out of order there are a few
+> While our functions can mostly be run out of order, there are a few
 > exceptions mentioned throughout the documentation.
 Additionally, many
 > functions require the database_id column that is generated early on in
 > the **BeeBDC** or **bdc** workflows.
 When running very large datasets